Governance of ICAS

 - Public Interest Member: Robert Black

-Council has established three Operation Boards to manage and direct the affairs of the committees within its respective remit.
+Council has established three Operational Boards to manage and direct the affairs of the committees within its respective remit.
 Each Board must meet on a minimum of two occasions per annum.
 Each Operational Board reports to the Oversight Board (the Chairman is a member of the Oversight Board) and reports to Council annually.

 Ethics and integrity are at the heart of the professional responsibilities of ICAS members.